Heating Your VW

 - If it is necessary to replace the control flaps, install them in the fan housing with eight screws.
 Make sure the connecting link and return spring are hooked up properly.
 Make sure the rubber stop is inserted in the right flap housing.

 - Connect the thermostat link rod to the right set of control flaps and slide it down through the head between the push rod tubes on the right side of the engine.
+It can take some maneuvering to get the rod through the slot in the horizontal air baffle under the head.

 - Reinstall the fan housing/generator assembly by reversing the above steps.